sabondlovu/Bright-Learn-Coffee-shop/README.md

      - Using bar graphs and line graphs
   4. Come up with a strategic plan that will help the CEO grow the business
      - Suggest coming with campaigns during most selling hours and using the most selling products
-     - Introduce automated daily sells
+     - Introduce automated daily sales